Healthcare Access & Insurance

 This bill requires insurance coverage, including coverage in the MaineCare program, for biomarker testing.

-Sponsor: Representative Anne Graham | Current Status: REFERRED to the Committee on HEALTH AND HUMAN SERVICES
+Sponsor: Representative Anne Graham | Current Status: DEAD

 This bill requires the Department of Health and Human Services to provide reimbursement under the MaineCare program for glucagon-like peptide-1 receptor agonists that are approved by the federal Food and Drug Administration for the treatment of obesity.
 The department must restrict reimbursement to medications prescribed by a primary care provider or a bariatric specialist and must require a prior authorization of the medication.